Ten days: After an early coronavirus warning, Trump is distracted as he downplays threat

 That same day, in a news conference that Trump did not attend, Azar announced that the coronavirus was “a public health emergency” while simultaneously minimizing the threat.
 “I want to stress: The risk of infection for Americans remains low,” he said.
 “And with these and our previous actions, we are working to keep the risk low.”

-About a half-hour after Azar concluded, Trump boarded Marine One to head to Mar-a-Lago, his gilded West Palm Beach Club with plans for golf.
+About a half-hour after Azar concluded, Trump boarded Marine One to head to Mar-a-Lago with plans for golf.
 On Saturday, Feb.
 1, the president tweeted a photo of himself on the greens — white polo, red “Keep America Great” hat — enthusing, “Getting a little exercise this morning!”
 He also sat for a two-part interview with Fox News’s Sean Hannity, although the coronavirus barely came up.

 “Well, we pretty much shut it down coming in from China,” Trump told Hannity, when the host asked him how concerned he was about the virus — eight cases of which had so far been reported in the country.